-Key milestones that the market awaits include final fallback language from the International Swaps and Derivative Association (ISDA) which would cover interest rate derivative markets.
+Another milestone for the market includes the publication of the final fallback language from the International Swaps and Derivative Association (ISDA).
 ISDA publishes standardized contract templates (the ISDA Master and Schedule) which are used in almost all domestic derivative contracts.
-ISDA is expected to publish a protocol, which would update its standardized documentation for interest rate derivatives to implement fallback language for what triggers a fall back to an alternative rate and how that alternative rate is calculated.

-A recent ISDA consultation shows that LIBOR is expected to be re-defined, under specified trigger events, as a compounded risk-free rate (i.e. SOFR) plus a credit spread component.
+Under these documents, LIBOR is expected to be re-defined, under specified trigger events, as a compounded risk-free rate (i.e. SOFR) plus a credit spread component.
 These adjustments are needed to compensate for the shift from an unsecured index to a secured index in existing and future contracts.
+These changes were previously detailed in a ISDA consultation.
 Compounding of the risk-free rate will be in arrears and will reflect the underlying tenor of the applicable LIBOR (e.g. 1-, 3-, 6- month).
 The credit spread adjustment will be based on the median of the historical differences between the relevant tenor LIBOR and the corresponding fallback rate compounded for the relevant tenor over a five-year period-of-time prior to the announcement that triggered a fallback to the alternative rate.

-It is important to note at least one ARRC consultation differs in its suggested fallback language from the expected ISDA fallback language.
-The recommended language for the syndicated loan market includes a fallback to “daily simple SOFR” plus a credit spread adjustment.
-The consultation for the bilateral loan market includes fallback language alternatives covering both compounded and simple averaged SOFR.
+It is important to note a few ARRC consultations differ in their suggested fallback language from the expected ISDA fallback language.
+Their recommended language for the syndicated loan market and the bilateral loan market includes potential fallbacks to Term SOFR plus a spread adjustment and to “daily simple SOFR” plus a credit spread adjustment.
+Term SOFR does not yet exist, though it is defined as “as the forward-looking term rate based on SOFR that is selected or recommended by the Relevant Governmental Body” in the papers outlining these recommendations.
 Entities could encounter basis risk as the result of any differences between a hedging instrument and the instrument being hedged (i.e. differences in fallbacks language could affect the ultimate cost of funds on a hedged loan).

-The market also awaits forward-looking term SOFR rates, that would be based on SOFR-derivatives markets.
-However, liquidity in SOFR-based derivative markets needs to grow in order to produce a robust, forward-looking rate.
-The ARRC has set a target timeline of the first half of 2021 for these forward-looking term rates to be delivered.
+A milestone the market awaits is the creation and publication of this forward-looking Term SOFR.
+The ARRC has set a target timeline of the first half of 2021 for these forward-looking term rates to be delivered and has issued a request for proposal seeking an potential administrator for such rates.
 The New York Federal Reserve Bank has already begun publishing SOFR averages covering a rolling 30-, 90- and 180-day calendar periods for those in need of a backward-looking term SOFR.

 The Impacts for Corporate and Commercial Clients

-While the announced end-2021 timeline accelerated market participants’ work on the transition away from LIBOR to SOFR, and progress has been made, there remains much work to do.
+While the initial end-2021 timeline accelerated market participants’ work on the transition away from LIBOR to SOFR, and progress has been made, there remains much work to do.
+The proposed end-2023 timeline gives some breathing room to legacy contracts, but does not appear to be slowing down an overall market transition to SOFR for new transactions or for transactions that mature outside of end-June-2023.
 Given this, clients should begin to assess their LIBOR-based exposures and prepare for changes in the future.
-End-2021 is in sight and companies should begin preparing now.
-This preparation will also help if LIBOR unexpectedly ceases prior to end-2021.
+The end of LIBOR is in sight and companies should begin preparing now.
+This preparation will also help if LIBOR unexpectedly ceases prior to end-2023.

 As a corporate or commercial entity, consider reviewing your loan and derivative contracts.
 Where do you have LIBOR-based exposure?
 How much do you have?
 Do you need to appoint internal stakeholders to manage the transition?
 Do any systems need upgrading or adjustments?
 Are changes needed to maintain on-going reports?
 Are there any differences in fallback language across contracts?

-As the end of 2021 deadline approaches, all these issues will become more pressing for banks and corporates alike.
+As the transition to a new rate approaches, all these issues will become more pressing for banks and corporates alike.
 Fifth Third will continue to work with our clients to help them better understand and plan for the expected LIBOR transition.